Thaveesha98/internship-assessment/README.md

 ## Questions and Assistance

-If you have any questions or need assistance at any stage of this assessment, please feel free to reach out to info@nugo.lk and methindu@nugo.lk
+If you have any questions or need assistance at any stage of this assessment, please feel free to reach out to info@nugo.lk or methindu@nugo.lk

 Best of luck with your assessment!